googleads/googleads-shopping-samples/golang/README.md

         $ ./content-api-demo products inventory

-   If using an OAuth2 client ID for the first time, the application will open a browser automatically so you can agree to the OAuth2 access.
-The access token will be stored in the sample configuration file, so if you have authentication issues, delete the `token` field and reauthenticate.

    If no demos are selected on the command line, then all demos except for the Orders demo will be run.